ibm-cloud-docs/direct-link/pricing.md

 # Pricing for IBM Cloud Direct Link
 {: #pricing-for-ibm-cloud-direct-link}

-Pricing for {{site.data.keyword.cloud}}  Direct Link Exchange, Connect, and Dedicated offerings is consistent for equivalent regions and bandwidth, as shown in the following table:
+Pricing for {{site.data.keyword.cloud}}  Direct Link Exchange, Connect, and Dedicated offerings is consistent for equivalent regions and bandwidth, as shown in the table that follows.

-Note: Direct Link pricing does Not include the additional charges by service providers to enable connectivity to IBM Cloud.
+Direct Link pricing does NOT include the additional charges by service providers to enable connectivity to IBM Cloud.
+{:note}

+## Arranging for connectivity
+{: #arranging-for-conectivity}

 You, the customer, must arrange connectivity and billing with your service providers, independently of IBM Cloud.
 See the list of Exchange and Connect providers at https://www.ibm.com/cloud/direct-link/partners.
 Direct Link Dedicated creates a Letter Of Authorization / Connecting Facility Assignment (LOA/CFA), which is usable by any service provider who can reach the **Meet Me Room** specified on that LOA/CFA.
 The provider who is connecting to the LOA/CFA must include pricing for that cross-connect in their quote to you; IBM Cloud does not order cross-connects on behalf of any customer.